dmakius/KnowItAll-cs673/team.md

 My name is Daniel Makover and I am a graduate student in Computer Science.
 During the job I am an IT Specialist in Supply Chain Logistics and at night I like to develope web applications and video games.
 I also enjoy hiking and painting with acrylics.
 Fun fact, I am getting married this semester.

 My name is Gunnar Nichols.
 I work as a cost estimator and am pursuing a graduate degree in Computer Science with a specialization in data analytics.
 In my free time I like to study math and improve myself.

+Hi!
+My name is Heli Kolambekar.
+I am currently enrolled in the Masters in Computer Science at Boston University.
+My background is in Electronics and Communications Engineering.
+I am interested in building computer vision appications using python.
+I am looking forward to learning software engineering.